bayramhayri/100DaysOfPython/Day 2/README.md

 Today's lessons were Python Primitive Data Types, Mathematical Operations in Python and F Strings in Python.

-Today's project was to build a small tip calculators
+Today's project was to build a small tip calculator